 If Adrenal Fatigue is nothing more than a theory, then what even is it?
 Is adrenal fatigue a myth?
 People who believe that adrenal fatigue is a thing, or that they have adrenal fatigue, are often individuals who are experiencing issues in life such as stress, hormone imbalances, and other underlying medical conditions.
-Whether it be environmental stress, family stress, work stress, stress from overworking your body physically, there are many reasons why people may exhibit symptoms lumped into the 'adrenal fatigue' category.
+Whether it be environmental stress, family stress, work stress, or stress from overworking your body physically, there are many reasons why people may exhibit symptoms that are lumped into the 'adrenal fatigue' category.

 RELATED ARTICLE: Controlling Cortisol Levels to Effectively Reduce Your Stress